The Daring Young Man on the Flying Trapeze (song): Cinema

 A version preceding the Fields film was performed by the Our Gang (Little Rascals) kids as the International Silver String Submarine Band in the 1934 short film Mike Fright.
 A second Our Gang rendition, by Carl "Alfalfa" Switzer, was later included in the 1939 short Clown Princes.

 The passengers on the bus sing the song in the 1934 Frank Capra film It Happened One Night.

 The song was the basis of the 1934 Popeye the Sailor musical cartoon The Man on the Flying Trapeze sung by Billy Costello.

 In the 1934 Fox film George White's Scandals, the song is performed by Rudy Vallee.

 Dick Powell sings it twice in the 1934 film Twenty Million Sweethearts.

 In the 1936 film Bengal Tiger, a group of the circus performers sing the song together in a bar after a performance.

 In the 1952 film Phone Call from a Stranger, a group of passengers on an airplane sing the song together during turbulence.

-In the 1954 film The Bridges at Toko-Ri the USS Savo Islands band plays the refrain while Mickey Rooney's character (CPO Mike Forney) is being transferred via highline to a ship alongside.

 A brief variation of this song with altered lyrics is sung by Alan Tracy and Tin-Tin Kyrano in the 1968 film Thunderbird 6, based on Gerry Anderson's popular television series, Thunderbirds.

-The song was performed by young children in the Technicolor 1934 Vitaphone short Show Kids, written by Joe Traub and directed by Ralph Staub.

 In the 1997 film George of the Jungle the song plays as the title character swings on jungle vines.

-There is also a short sequence in the 2013 film The Lone Ranger, where the song is played as background music when the heroes of the movie go to a traveling carnival with a brothel.

 The song was featured in The Cuphead Show! episode Roll the Dice, and is revealed to be Cuphead's favorite song.